-Due to the high costs associated with LLMs, their use for analyzing the gathered text corpus is not feasible.
-Nonetheless, to ascertain the efficacy of the proposed keyword-based algorithm, it is also applied to Thorp's (1926) work on business cycles.
-I then compare the obtained sentiment indicators to the indicators derived with GPT-3.5 as described in section 2 and B in the Appendix.
-To be precise, GPT-3.5 based indicators are using the texts in English.
-For the keyword-based algorithm, the English texts are first translated to German and French.20 I then use the methodology outlined in section 3 to create a sentiment indicator.
+Due to the high costs associated with LLMs, their use for analyzing my text corpus is not feasible.
+Nonetheless, to ascertain the efficacy of the keyword-based algorithm, I also apply the algorithm to Thorp's (1926) work on business cycles (i.e., his descriptions of the state of the economy).
+I then compare the indicators created this way to those derived with GPT-3.5 as described in section B.2.2 in the Appendix.
+To be precise, GPT-3.5-based indicators use the texts in English.
+For the keyword-based algorithm, the English texts are first translated to German and French.21

-As shown in Figure 11 in the Appendix, the correlation between the GPT-3.5 based indicator and the keyword-based indicator is between 0.5 and 0.8.
-This suggests that the proposed keyword-based algorithm delivers similar results as LLMs, with the difference of being cheap and fast.
-The question whether one or the other method is superior is beyond the scope of this paper and should be addressed in future research.
-However, the results suggest that the keyword-based algorithm is a viable alternative to LLMs.
+As shown in Figure 10, the correlations between the GPT-3.5-based and keyword-based indicators range between 0.5 and 0.8 for the countries under consideration.
+This suggests that the keyword-based algorithm delivers similar results as LLMs.
+Whether one or the other method is superior is beyond the scope of this study and should be addressed in future research.
+However, the results suggest that the keyword-based algorithm is a viable alternative to LLMs for constructing business cycle indicators.